sarahgoodwin93/sarahgoodwin93/README.md

 Diploma in Full-Stack Software Development

-Currently working as an Event Tech Project Manager where I build apps and website platforms using the CrowdComms CMS, helping clients to achieve the look, feel and flow of their website and app, ensuring a smooth running of the tech at their event.
-I enjoy putting peoples ideas and wants into practice, and creating a platform that enhances the user experience.
+I specialize in full-stack development, theme customization, and seamless client interaction.
+From e-commerce optimization to creating tailored web applications, I enjoy turning client visions into functional realities.
+My previous roles as a Tech Project Manager strengthened my ability to manage projects end-to-end, ensuring client satisfaction while delivering high-performance, cross-platform web solutions.

-Prior to this I have 14 years experience in Customer Service, working in a variety of industries such as hospitality, tourism and corporate.
-I am a valuable team-player with strong communication skills and effective problem solving ability.
-I am eager to continue my journey in the tech industry in an exciting development team where I can grow and contribute!
+I like helping clients to achieve the look, feel and flow of their website and app, and putting peoples ideas and wants into practice, creating a platform that enhances the user experience.

 # Technologies